Locations:

 How soon after treatment will my baby feel better?

-After treatment begins, your baby’s symptoms can reduce after a couple of days.
-It could take several weeks before your baby’s skin heals completely.
+After treatment begins, your baby’s symptoms may start to lessen within a couple days.
+It could still take several weeks before your baby’s skin heals completely.

 Outlook / Prognosis